 But perhaps it isn’t that different in economics.

 Central banks and government authorities around the world have faced down the threat of deflation with massive stimulus over the past 13 years.
 Inflation is not something you worry about when the alternative is deflation, which is linked to that other horrifying D-word, depression.
-When the Global Financial Crisis hit in 2008, governments dealt with deflation risks mainly through monetary policy: cutting interest rates, expanding the money supply and saving the banking system through which money is multiplied through borrowing.
+When the Global Financial Crisis hit in 2008, governments dealt with deflation risks mainly through monetary policy: cutting interest rates, expanding the money supply, and saving the banking system through which money is multiplied through borrowing.
 Inflation has since remained muted despite fears over an expanded money supply.
-When the deflation threat reared its head again last year with COVID-19, central banks again did their part in deploying its arsenal of monetary policy tools, even buying up corporate debt.
+When the deflation threat reared its head again last year with COVID-19, central banks again did their part in deploying their arsenal of monetary policy tools, even buying up corporate debt.
 To complete its support, the Fed introduced a new policy framework last year to tolerate an overshoot in the targeted 2% p.a. increase in core Personal Consumption Expenditure (core PCE) for a longer time, in order to allow fuller recovery to full employment.
-The difference this time round is the added boost of massive Government fiscal stimulus, putting money into the hands of households and replacing wages, for the sheer political, economic and social necessity of it, running up huge deficits.
+The difference this time around is the added boost of massive Government fiscal stimulus, putting money into the hands of households and replacing wages, for the sheer political, economic, and social necessity of it, running up huge deficits.

 Together with the promise of controlling COVID through a robust vaccination roll-out, this plan seems to be working well.
 The balloon is filling up and taking shape.
 Company earnings are beating expectations.
 People are returning to work.
 Very quickly, however, we have swung to anxious talk of inflation to start worrying about things bursting, as the price gauges for April and May started to get published.
 In the US, the headline Consumer Price Index or CPI printed for April at 4.2% year-on-year and core CPI excluding food and energy at 3.0%; while PCE reported for Apr printed at 3.6% and core PCE (Fed’s gauge) at 3.1%*.
 For May, US CPI was at a higher 5% and core CPI at 3.8%, the highest since August 2008.
 Inflation numbers for the Eurozone have also come in higher than expected.

 *CPI measures the prices of goods of a certain basket over time.
-PCE estimates personal spending increases in various categories, and allow for substitutions of a person’s basket of foods from month to month – e.g. to eat chicken instead of beef.
+PCE estimates personal spending increases in various categories, and allows for substitutions of a person’s basket of foods from month to month – e.g. to eat chicken instead of beef.

 Are we in danger of overheating, or are fears of inflation, over-inflated?
 The debate is ongoing and heated.
-For weeks now, we have had never-ending analysis, forecasting and talking by big-name economists, fund managers and analysts, with financial news absolutely loving it and stoking the controversy and concern.
+For weeks now, we have had never-ending analysis, forecasting, and talking by big-name economists, fund managers, and analysts, with financial news absolutely loving it and stoking the controversy and concern.

 To summarise, there are largely two camps: